AbduElturki/Asynchronous-Stochastic-Gradient-Descent/README.md

 ## Getting Started

 This code has to be placed on different interconnected computational nodes:
 - One of them has the role of the PS.
 It communicates with every other nodes to maintain a central model.
+This can be executed using single core multicore using threading.
 - By default, other nodes are workers.
 They compute updates for the the central model using their local data.
 Updates are compressed before sending.
 - Optionally, an other node could have the role of Supervisor.
 It contains a test dataset with which it computes the accuracy of the central model.